JuliaCostaDeSousa/holbertonschool-printf/README.md

 # _printf

 ## Description
-This project is a custom implementation of standard the `_printf` function in C, which handles variadic arguments and custom format specifiers.
+This project is a custom implementation of the standard `printf` function in C, which handles variadic arguments and custom format specifiers.
 This version mimics the original function's behavior by supporting various format specifiers to display different types of data.

 ## Requirements